Dybondzy/Communications_Authority/README.md

 18. Spectrum is a finite resource, but it can be repurposed.
 19. The FCC controls 60% of spectrum and regulations and legistlation can help identify bands that the government reallocate for commercial use.
 20. Spectrum is a highly complex comcept and the core component of wireless communications.
 The benefits of 5G, smart cities, telemedicine. agricultural advencements, and more effective use.
+21. Spectrum Management manages the use of the radio spectrum in order to minimize interference and ensure radio spectrum is used to its most efficient extent and benefit for the public.
+22. The Federal Communications Commission (FCC) manages and regulates all domestic non-federal spectrum use
+23. Efficient use and allocation of spectrum will allow the FCC to respond swiftly, maintain contact, and speedily resolve life-threatening situations.
+24. Effectively managing spectrum will be vital as the next generation of wireless technology – 5G – and the growing number of wireless devices comes on stream.
+25. Spectrum regulation is to protect frequencies used by critical services by preventing harmful interference; identify opportunities to maximize efficiency. allow new technologies to develop and deploy within flexible frameworks; and, reduce the cost of telecommunication equipment.
+26. The spectrum life cycle approach (Jain, 2010) that recognizes the following three stages (i) pre-service; (ii) service provision; and (iii) post-service.
+27. The 5G spectrum is a range of radio frequencies in the sub-6 GHz range and the millimeter-wave (mmWave) frequency range that is 24.25 GHz and above.
+The 5G spectrum refers to the radio frequencies that carry data from user equipment (UE) to cellular base stations to the data's endpoint.

 ## Project Goal